jorgeribeiro/us-visa-scheduler/README.md

 ## Next steps
 - Deploy new image to lambda function via deployment script
 - Extend it to work with Immigrant visa appointments
-- Update the deployment script to deploy the new image to the Lambda function
 - Use Serverless Framework to facilitate the deployment OR start the Lambda function and EventBridge schedule in the bash script